p-a/kickass-plugin/README.md

 Here you can also choose what flags and arguments to provide Kickass with at compilation time.
 The 'Debugger'-page holds the path to the executable X64 (VICE).

+You can also specify global library directories at the compiler-page.
+Project-specific library directories are configured at the project level, easiest reached by right-clicking the project-folder, and choose `Build Path->Configure Build Path`.
+Here, you can configure additional source and library directories.
+Only the directories specified as source will be subject for code-completion.

 ### Write code
 Create `.asm` or `.s` files.
 Include files are to be named with the extension `.inc` if you want them to be detected by the plugin.